hightechgrace/broadcasting/README.md

 	* Also a good place to run the status display.

 * `fishbowl` is the demo machine
 	* It's a Mac Mini.
 No special software needed for broadcast there.
 	* 4x HDMI switch for sharing this input with other demo objects is `fishplex`.
 	* This HDMI input is split to a monitor, HD60 recorder on `cylindroid`, and a USB3.0 HDMI grabber on `colorburst`.

-* `cylindroid` is the editing and file management workstation
+* `cylindroid` used to be my main editing workstation, now it's mostly file management
-	* Mac Pro, local thunderbolt RAID for editing and recording
+   	* Mac Pro, local thunderbolt RAID
-	* Final Cut Pro X (blah)
+   	* Backups
    	* Direct recording for oscilloscope (BlackMagic+OBS) and `fishplex` (HD60).

-* `brassica` is the CAD workstation
+* `brassica` is the CAD and editing workstation
+   	* Adobe Premiere and After Effects
    	* Rhino license is stuck on this box
    	* Nice GPU here
    	* Direct recording for the microscope (HD60+OBS).

 * Other Hardware
 	* LED panel lights: Fovitec dual temperature